Stevie-Ray/hangtime-grip-connect/packages/docs/src/index.md

 features:
   - title: Connect with your device
     details:
-      Setup a Bluetooth connection between your device and the Griptonite Motherboard, Climbro, SmartBoard, Entralpi or Tindeq Progressor
+      Setup a Bluetooth connection between your device and the Griptonite Motherboard, Tindeq Progressor, PitchSix Force Board, Entralpi, Kilter Board, mySmartBoard or Climbro

   - title: Read the data
     details: Output the raw data that is being transmitted by the Force-Sensing device
   - title: Get creative